CSC207-2022F-UofT/course-project-all-for-one/README.md

 ## Main Page
 This is the page where users can access all the functionalities of the program.
 It contains:
 - A search box to type in the item you want to search with a "Search" button.
+(Search Feature)
 - A "Recommendation" button.
+(Recommendation Feature)
 - A "User Center" button.
+(Profile Feature)
 - A "Add Post" button.
+(Post Creation Feature)

 For details of each functionality, please see corresponding feature section below.

+## Post Creation Feature

+## Search Feature

 ## Recommendation Feature
 This feature will give recommendation to users based on their purchase history.